artanvrajolli/PageGatherer/README.md

 # Page Gatherer

 Page Gatherer is a browser extension that helps you gather and view all the links and images from a webpage, It is available for chromium-based browsers like Google Chrome, Microsoft Edge, and Opera.

+You can download the extension from [Chrome web store](https://chromewebstore.google.com/detail/page-gatherer/cmiaechgiiaiaooakckgpfibjlnhdpab).

 ## Features